 Late Friday, Trump fired a zinger in Bush's direction via Twitter:

-A few hours later, Bush responded in kind:
+A few hours later,

 No, your eyes do not deceive you — that is indeed Barbara Bush, the former first lady, literacy advocate and mother of another former president — wearing eye-black and shoulder pads.

 She actually wore eye-black and shoulder pads in April 2014 in a photo shoot with Houston Texans player J.J.
 Watt as part of her campaign against illiteracy.

 The latest Twitter tit-for-tat came on the same day that Bush criticized the Republican National Committee for dropping the National Review magazine as a co-sponsor of a late February debate.
 The GOP dropped the conservative publication from the debate on Thursday after it published a series of essays criticizing Trump and labeling him dangerous to the future of American conservatism.

 "I think that they would have all of these distinguished journalists and thought leaders of the conservative cause join together to say that Donald Trump is not a conservative — they're just telling the truth," he told Fox News Channel.

 "It was the wrong thing to do.
 Donald Trump needs to defend why he was supportive of Hillary Clinton and Bill Clinton, why he gave money to the foundation, why he gave money to her campaign," he added.